rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 ### Permissions

-Once you've set all of the environment variables save the file.
-Since there's a password in there we'll set permissions on the file so other people can't read it:
+After you've set all of the environment variables, save the file.
+Because there's a password included, run the following command to set permissions on the file so other people can't read it:

     chmod 600 ~/.bash_profile